2kool2/embed-video-iframe/readme.md

 * Vanilla JavaScript with zero dependencies.
 * Lightweight, less than XXX KB to the browser with XXX KB CSS.
 * Just a link is presented when JavaScript is unavailable.
+* Multiple video links targeting one or more target locations.
+* Link and target area may be the same container.

+Solution presented accomodates multiple video choices into a single area

 <br>